Busy. Overwhelmed. Constantly “on.”

-Chris is a Certified Professional in Talent Development (CPTD) and a former member of the ATD International Board of Directors.
-She is also a Certified Forest Bathing guide.
+Chris is a Certified Professional in Talent Development (CPTD), a former member of the ATD International Board of Directors, and a Certified Forest Bathing Guide.

 My passions are spending time in and learning from nature, helping humans connect with themselves and the world around them, hiking, walking in nature, paint by numbers, disco music (and 80s too!) and sewing.